Anthrocon/www/content/Frequently Asked Questions/faq/events-panels/index.md

 ### Why don't you have more programming involving puppets (or costumes, or writing, or...)?

 Anthrocon strives to provide a variety of programming events so that there is something for everyone.
 Our programming space is limited and we have only so many hours in the weekend; thus, if we were cater too strongly to one particular programming track, we would have to take programming space away from other tracks.
-If you have ideas for programming, please submit an idea through [**our Events page**](/programming), but please also understand that we cannot use every idea we receive.
+If you have ideas for programming, please submit an idea through [our Events page](/programming), but please also understand that we cannot use every idea we receive.

 ### Can I hold my wedding at Anthrocon?